 The CRA has also created a simplified Form T2200S and Form T777S for those that choose to use the Detailed Method to claim home office expenses.
 The eligibility requirements are the same as the Temporary Flat Rate Method, however, you must have a completed and signed Form T2200S/Form T2200 from your employer.
 If using this method, you can claim the actual amounts you paid but they must be supported by documentation.

-Details on how to claim expenses under the Detailed Method can be found here
+Details are avaukabke on how to claim expenses under the Detailed Method.

 Home internet access fees

 Monthly costs for home internet access fees are deductible, but the cost of the plan must be reasonable.
 Costs relating to connection fees or the portion of fees relating to the lease of a modem/router are not deductible.

 An employee can deduct work-space-in-the-home expenses if they meet one of the following conditions:

 - The work space is where the employee mainly (more than 50% of the time) does their work.

 - The employee uses the workspace only to earn their employment income.
 The employee also has to use it on a regular and continuous basis for meeting clients, customers, or other people in the course of their employment duties.